 Custom Document Types,

-Creating a Base Project is very similar to creating any other project, but these best practices can help you get the most of this tip.
+Creating a Base Project is very similar to creating any other project, but these best practices can help you get the most out of this tip.

 Creating the Base Project